 – he/she has not lived in any other state for 6 months in a row since leaving PA.

-If you already have a custody order from another state and you want to change it, you will likely have to file a petition to change (modify) that order in the state where it was originally issued.
+If you already have an order from another state and you want to change it, you will likely have to file a petition to change (modify) that order in the state where it was originally issued.

-If you’ve recently moved to or fled to PA, a domestic violence organization or and experienced attorney should be able to help.
+If you’ve recently moved to or fled to PA, a domestic violence organization or an experienced attorney should be able to help.

 Who is entitled to seek custody?